ibm-cloud-docs/openwhisk/openwhisk_watson_texttospeech.md

 ## Setting up a Watson Text to Speech package outside Bluemix

-If you're not using OpenWhisk in Bluemix or if you want to set up your Watson Text to Speech outside of Bluemix, you must manually create a package binding for your Watson Text to Speech service.
+If you're not using OpenWhisk in {{site.data.keyword.Bluemix_notm}} or if you want to set up your Watson Text to Speech outside of {{site.data.keyword.Bluemix_notm}}, you must manually create a package binding for your Watson Text to Speech service.
 You need the Watson Text to Speech service user name, and password.

 - Create a package binding that is configured for your Watson Speech to Text service.